Session Expired

 Compliance Checklist

-Conduct annual audits of facial recognition use.
+Conduct an annual audit of facial recognition technology use

-Who: Law enforcement agencies using the technology.
+Who: Law enforcement agencies using or contracting for facial recognition technology

 Related & Companion Bills